 New ID requirement for directors

-When company directors breach the law they can be personally liable for the company’s debts and regulatory action can be taken against them.
+In certain circumstances, company directors may be personally liable for the company’s debts and regulatory action can be taken against them.
 Here we explain the key areas of personal liability for you as a director.

 - How long are directors liable for a company?

-- Is a director liable for company debts, losses or tax debt?
+- Are directors liable for company debts, losses or tax debts?

-- If a company director uses a home to guarantee a company loan
+- What happens if a company director uses a home to guarantee a company loan?

-- Debts incurred by companies acting as trustees
+- Are directors liable for debts incurred by companies acting as trustees?

-- Consequences of failing to perform director duties
+- What are the consequences of failing to perform director duties?

 - Are shareholders liable for company debts?

-Once a company is registered, its separate legal status, property, rights and liabilities continue until ASIC deregisters the company.
+Once a company is registered, its separate legal status, property, rights and liabilities continue until we deregister the company.
 Your obligations as a director may continue even after the company has ceased trading and has been deregistered.

-Under certain circumstances, directors may be liable for debts incurred by the company when the company is unable to pay those debts, as and when they fall due (the company is insolvent).
-This is because one of the fundamental duties of a director of any company is to ensure that the company does not trade while it is insolvent
+Under certain circumstances, directors may be liable for debts incurred by the company when the company is unable to pay those debts, as and when they fall due and payable (i.e. the company is insolvent).
+This is because one of the fundamental duties of a director of any company is to ensure that the company does not trade while it is insolvent.

 Common signs of insolvency include: